 Planning for safety is an integral part of EEI operations, and we are acutely aware of the health and security of participants at all times.
-This includes personal security and accident prevention, as well as preparedness for emergency response.
+This includes personal security and accident prevention, as well as preparedness for emergency response (see the EEI Emergency Management Plan).
 Participants are provided with (or required to have) a minimum level of health and emergency insurance, and a qualified faculty or staff member is always available in case of an emergency (in addition to the homestay family when applicable).
 The Director has an impeccable safety record through extensive experience leading experiential learning programs in Costa Rica since 1996, and other personnel have similar experience.
 Program policies

 are based upon these many years of experience, and in effect at all times.
 In addition, participants are educated about safe practices and what to do in an emergency during orientation and throughout their stay.
 Because these efforts are only as good as they are abided by, though, we ask for full participant cooperation at all times.
 We have also compiled general travel safety/theft information, as well as recreational travel information to guide participants while in-country.
 Additional regional information is also available in the health and safety section on the 'Links' page.

 Participants are always afforded personal time in addition to time scheduled for academic study.
 This open time is important in balancing academics with one's personal life in the host-culture.
 During the week, personal time may be used to study, do the required readings, and/or to engage in sports, arts or other recreational activities.
 For semester programs, field travel sometimes overlaps weekend time, but other designated free time is always included so that students may also explore Costa Rica on their own.
 Because short courses are somewhat more intense, most weekends are incorporated into academic field study with those offerings.
 Therefore, participants are afforded less personal time.